thomas-hervey/CLAVIN-rest/README.md

 ###	CLAVIN Rest web page

 You can also see a very rudimentary web page by going to http://localhost:9090.
 Copy and paste the Somalia-doc.txt file contents into the text area, and hit submit.
 You'll wait for a few seconds (there is no loader to let you know its working), and voila!
 The map will be populated, and the resulting JSON will appear below the map.

+### CLAVIN Rest docker image

+To build a docker image, you'll need to first tar.gz the IndexDirectory that contains the indexed geonames gazetteer.

+	tar -czvf IndexDirectory.tar.gz IndexDirectory

+With the IndexDirectory.tar.gz in the project root directory, you can simply run the following command to build the Docker container.

+	mvn dockerfile:build

+To run the image in the foreground, you would then simply issue the docker run command.
+Or add the -d flag to detach and run in the background.

+	docker run -p 9090:9090 clavin-rest:latest